tylerthedev819/forge-mcp-server/README.md

 **Example usage with Claude:**
 ```
-"Create a new WordPress site called example.com on server Zambit-Test"
+"Create a new WordPress site called example.com on a server"
 ```

 Claude will: